cakephp/docs/en/core-utility-libraries/hash.rst

 The path syntax described below is used by all the methods in ``Hash``.
 Not all parts of the path syntax are available in all methods.
 A path expression is made of any number of tokens.
 Tokens are composed of two groups.
-Expresssions, are used to traverse the array data, while matchers are used to qualify elements.
+Expressions, are used to traverse the array data, while matchers are used to qualify elements.
 You apply matchers to expression elements.